Russwater RPG Ruleset

 Similar concepts, differences in execution

-Because mechanics are similar to but not exactly the same as others that we borrow concepts or ideas from, the differences are on purpose and the world will be sometimes inconsistent and unpredictable.
+Because the mechanics are similar to but not exactly the same as other systems that we borrow concepts or ideas from, the differences are on purpose and the world will be sometimes inconsistent and unpredictable.
 That is intended to be part of the fun.

 Core Roll Mechanic